 Then you get home or back to your hotel, eager to look through your photos, and your heart sinks.
 “This isn’t what that thing looked like.
 It was so much prettier than this,” you think to yourself.
 How did your photo turn out so boring?
 Don’t worry, I’m here to help.
 In the first part of this two-part series I’ll share 12 ways to take more creative travel photos.
 You’ll learn how to take different and unique shots and engage your viewer.

-There’s even a cheatsheet you can download with the full 24 ways to take more creative travel photos.
-Download it and keep with you for reference if you find yourself struggling to take interesting shots while you’re on the road.
+There’s even a with the full 24 ways to take more creative travel photos. and keep with you for reference if you find yourself struggling to take interesting shots while you’re on the road.
 For part 2 in this series, click here.

 2 Lead the eye